-A forensic post-mortem examination of Scatchard's body proved inconclusive in determining the cause of death, though police say it is "apparent Scatchard died some the body.
+A forensic post-mortem exami-nation of Scatchard's body proved inconclusive in determining the cause of death, though police say it is "apparent Scatchard died some previously Scatchard was considered a risk to the public, specifically women he forms relationships with.
+He is a regular user of dating apps and has previously been convicted of sexual offences in which he drugged his victims to enable his crimes.